EPSCoR-blooms/swat-p-loading/cmip_processing/README.md

 4) Extract the CMIP netcdf's for each SWAT-derived watershed.

-5) Collate the extraction files for SWAT input.
+5) Collate the extraction files so that they can be collated with the NLDAS/PRISM data

 ## Specific Repository Code Workflow